ansys/pyensight/doc/source/calc_functions.rst

 ratio of specific heats, freestream density, freestream speed of sound)``

-Computes a scalar variable that is Pitot Pressure Ratio :math:`{p}_{pr}`.
+Computes a scalar variable that is the pitot pressure ratio, :math:`{p}_{pr}`.
 This function is defined as:

 :math:`{p}_{pr}=s\left(\gamma -1\right)\left(E-\frac{\rho {V}^{2}}{2}\right)`